|

 header) is saved.

-Mark list of messages to be saved in the user's mailbox (‘$HOME/mbox’)
+Mark list of messages to be saved in the user’s personal mailbox

-Similar to save, except that saved messages are not marked for
+, except that saved messages are not marked as

-Similar to Save, except that saved messages are not marked for
+, except that saved messages are not marked as

 These command allow to edit messages in a mailbox.
 Please note,